+[Section 226 amended by No. 4 of 2018 s.
+82.]

 227. Register about former registered health practitioners

-A register kept by a National Board under section 222(2) or 223(b) must include the following information for each health practitioner whose registration was cancelled by an adjudication body —
+A register kept by a National Board under section 222 or 223(b) must include the following —

+(a) for each health practitioner whose registration was cancelled by an adjudication body —

-(a) the fact that the practitioner’s registration was cancelled by an adjudication body;
+(i) the fact the practitioner’s registration was cancelled by an adjudication body; and

-(b) the grounds on which the practitioner’s registration was cancelled;
+(ii) the grounds on which the practitioner’s registration was cancelled; and

-(c) if the adjudication body’s hearing of the matter was open to the public, details of the conduct that formed the basis of the cancellation.
+(iii) if the adjudication body’s hearing was open to the public, details of the conduct that formed the basis of the adjudication;

+(b) for each person subject to a prohibition order, a copy of the order.

+[Section 227 inserted by No. 4 of 2018 s.
+83.]